Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

 - Using [snapshot-specific configurations](#snapshot-specific-configurations)
 - Or using [general configurations](#general-configuration)

 These configurations allow you to control how dbt detects changes in your data and where snapshots are stored.
 Both types of configurations can coexist in your project in the same `config` block (or from your `dbt_project.yml` file or `properties.yaml` file).

-You can also configure snapshots using [strategies](#snapshot-strategies), which define how dbt knows if a row has changed.
+One of the most important configs you can decide is [strategies](#snapshot-strategies), which tells dbt how to detect modified rows.

 ### Snapshot specific configurations
 Snapshot-specific configurations are applicable to only one dbt resource type rather than multiple resource types.
 You can define these settings within the resource’s file using the `{{ config() }}` macro (as well as in the project file (`dbt_project.yml`) or a property file (`models/properties.yml` for models, similarly for other resources)).